-2 Semesters; 1 Credit; Weighted Prerequisite: Chemistry or Chemistry Honors with minimum grade of A-, or Department Approval Lab Fee: \$110; AP Test Fee: \$100 AP Chemistry is a second-year chemistry course that will cover more advanced topics than those covered in the first-year chemistry course.
+Prerequisite: Chemistry or Chemistry Honors with minimum grade of A-, or Department Approval

+Lab Fee: \$110; AP Test Fee: \$100 Approved NCAA Core Course

+AP Chemistry is a second-year chemistry course that will cover more advanced topics than those covered in the first-year chemistry course.
 The course is designed to enrich a student's knowledge of chemistry and should be considered by students desiring to major in science in college or considering a career in the medical field.
 The importance of the theoretical aspects of chemistry has brought about an increased emphasis on aspects of the content of general chemistry courses.
-Topics such as the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics, and the basic concepts of thermodynamics are presented in considerable depth.
-Extensive lab experience will be included.
+Topics such as the structure of matter, molecular and ionic structure, bonding and intermolecular forces (IMF), acids and bases, chemical equilibria, chemical kinetics, and thermodynamics are presented in this course.
+Lab experience will be included.